Standardizing Electronic Resource Management

 1. Understand the importance of standardization: Recognize how standardization in processes and technologies, such as those pioneered by Ralph Parker, improves library operations and supports automation.

-2. Identify key systems for managing electronic resources: Explore the various systems used for electronic resource management (ERM) and how they facilitate standardization and efficiency in library workflows.
+2. Identify key systems for managing electronic resources: Explore the systems used for electronic resource management (ERM) and how they facilitate standardization and efficiency in library workflows.

 3. Explain the historical context of library automation: Relate historical advancements in library automation, such as the use of punched cards, to modern electronic resource management practices.